ProNeverFake/kios/README.md

 ### Development Log

+- 02.10.2023
+  1. The base class should be divided into different variances.

 - 01.10.2023
   1. The the main frame has been finished.
 Now mios can receive the request but end without any error message. find the reason.
   2. **Be careful when changing the ActionPhaseContext: only the necessary part should be preserved.**